sedona-thomas/Database-Project/part4.md

 CREATE FUNCTION contributor_trigger() RETURNS TRIGGER AS $BODY$ BEGIN INSERT INTO contributor(user_id, author_id) VALUES (user_id, (SELECT max(a.author_id)+1 FROM author AS a)) ON CONFLICT DO NOTHING; INSERT INTO author(author_id, name) VALUES ((SELECT a.author_id FROM author AS a WHERE a.user_id = NEW.user_id), (SELECT u.name FROM contributor AS c, users AS u WHERE c.user_id = NEW.user_id AND u.user_id = NEW.user_id)) ON CONFLICT DO NOTHING; RETURN NEW; END; $BODY$ language plpgsql;

-CREATE TRIGGER add_contributor AFTER INSERT ON user_code FOR EACH ROW if row.user_id in contributors.user_id then EXECUTE PROCEDURE contributor_trigger(); end if;
+CREATE TRIGGER add_contributor AFTER INSERT ON user_code FOR EACH ROW EXECUTE PROCEDURE contributor_trigger();